U.S. | Houston, Texas HQ

 - Resists learning new skills or adapting to changes in their job and the expectations of managers.

 “Resistance” can be the person’s personality or a very different diagnostic Personality Disorder.
+They may simply be reluctant, or fearful of failing where the skillset is daunting to them, or it can be something more serious.

 I am also sensitive to the possibility of a Neurocognitive Impairment—restrictions on the brain’s ability to process and manage information.
 This can impact learning, acquiring new skills, adjusting to new performance expectations, or adapting to shifts in employer established protocols.
 On the job, or off the job brain injury, concussion, Traumatic Brain Injury (TBI), dementia, substance use disorder or medical disorder can be at play.
-I worked on a case (not an employment case) where dementia was associated with liver failure and competency was challenged.

 - An employee has not requested sick leave but the employer is concerned that a substance use disorder is present.